 Lessonface was founded by Claire Cunningham and Ashford Tucker in 2013.
 Currently, headquarters are in Aiken, South Carolina.

-After 15,000 5-star reviews, it is safe to say that LessonFace has changed the life of many people with music in the past ten years.
+After 15,000 5-star reviews, it is safe to say that LessonFace has changed the lives of many people with music in the past ten years.
 It was the desire of the site founders when they started to help avid students find the perfect teacher for their needs.

 Moreover, the site's review-based rating system allows students to give back to teachers and help fellow students choose the best teachers.
 Speaking of which, LessonFace offers one-on-one as well as group lessons, so you can find the best option for your profile and even get started with friends and enjoy that extra push mutual responsibility always generates.